choral-lang/choral/README.md

 # Choral [![Build Status](https://github.com/choral-lang/choral/actions/workflows/maven-tests.yml/badge.svg?event=push)](https://github.com/choral-lang/choral/actions/workflows/maven-tests.yml)

-A compiler for the Choral programming language.
-Learn more at [https://choral-lang.org/](https://choral-lang.org/).
+Choral is a [choreographic programming language](https://en.wikipedia.org/wiki/Choreographic_programming) that compiles to Java.
+Try out the [VS Code extension](https://marketplace.visualstudio.com/items?itemName=choral.vscode-choral), look at some [examples](https://github.com/choral-lang/examples), and use it in your own project with the [Maven plugin](https://github.com/choral-lang/choral-maven-plugin).
+For a guided tour, check out the [official documentation](https://www.choral-lang.org).

+## Local Development

+### Installation

-To build the project, install [Maven](https://maven.apache.org/) and run the command `mvn install`.
+To build the compiler from source, install [Maven](https://maven.apache.org/) and run the command `mvn install`.
-Run the command `mvn test` to test the compiler.
+Use `mvn test` to run the test suite.

 To use the `choral` executable, you'll need to update your `PATH` and `CHORAL_HOME` environment variables: